Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 - ro.vendor.warranty_bit
 - vendor.boot.vbmeta.device_state

-There are a few props that will only change if a triggering value is detected, and these are:
+There are a few props that will only change if a triggering value is detected, and these are (these will always be set in the post-fs-data boot stage):
 - ro.bootmode
 - ro.boot.mode
 - vendor.boot.mode